 ⚠️ Attention:

-Recording corrective measures serves two purposes:
+Recording corrective measures serves three purposes:

 - Legal protection: In case of complaints or inspections, you have evidence of your measures